pingcap/docs/sync-diff-inspector/shard-diff.md

 ## Use `table-rules` for configuration

-You can use `table-rules` for configuration when there are a large number of upstream sharded tables and the naming rules of all sharded tables are regular as shown below:
+You can use `table-rules` for configuration when there are a large number of upstream sharded tables and the naming rules of all sharded tables are regular, as shown below:

 ![shard-table-replica-2](/media/shard-table-replica-2.png)